sunnyfloyd/master-notes/devops-and-deployment/docker.md

   - Add `-f` flag to keep on listening to the changes in the container logs (equivalent of attaching to the container).

+- `docker container prune` - removes all stopped containers.

+- `docker cp source destination` - allows to copy folders and files to and from running container.

 ### Images

+- Image names follow the *name:tag* convention.
+Name indicates an image group whereas tag indicates specialized version of this group.

+- `docker build -t name:tag` build an image with the specified name and tag.

 - To list all installed images `docker images` or `docker image ls`.

 - `docker rmi [image]` - removes an image (all related containers must be stopped before deleting an image).

 - `docker pull [docker-hub-user/image-name]` - pull image without running it.

+- `docker image prune` - removes all unused Docker images.
+Add `-a` flag to also remove tagged images.

+- `docker image inspect` - inspects an image (ID, creation date, container configuration, OS, layers, etc.).

 ## Dockerfile